 3. Marine Life and Coral Viewing

 Both activities take you to coral-filled areas, but one is much more immersive, and much deeper and wider at that.
-A diver can swim along the reefs to various tiers and, at times, spot turtles, rays, or larger schools of fish further away.
+Many travelers experience this while visiting Andaman via regional routes such as Chennai to Andaman tour packages or Bangalore to Andaman tour packages.

 Decision point: